Search

 You might be straying from medication misuse into medication abuse in the following scenarios:

-• Tolerance builds so you need more of the medication to achieve the same effects.
+• Tolerance builds as you abuse prescription drugs so you need more of the medication to achieve the same effects.

 • You start noticing health problems.